artykonis/planet-search/README.md

 The application will now run on [http://localhost:5000](http://localhost:5000)

 #### Note
 The application requires an API key to function properly.
-This can be set as a parameter in a .env file.
+This can be set as a parameter in an .env file.
 Please get in contact at artykonis@gmail.com if running the application and I will provide the key.
 ### Frontend

 Install the dependencies